theopenlab/labkeeper/openlabcmd/README.md

 ## How to use

 You can install from source or just use `pip install openlabcmd`.

+Before use `openlabcmd`, you should create or update the config file `openlab.conf`.
+Use `-c` to specified one.
+The tool will try to find the file in paths `/etc/openlab/openlab.conf`, `~/openlab.conf` and `/usr/local/etc/openlab/openlab.conf` if it's not provided by user.

 ## Supported features